 La Sagrada Familia

-Now moving on to Gaudí’s masterpiece!
-La Sagrada Famila is probably his most famous piece of architecture, and it hasn’t even been completed yet.
-Gaudí abandoned other projects and devoted himself entirely to this piece of art until he sadly died at the age of 73.
+Now moving on to Antoni Gaudí’s masterpiece!
+La Sagrada Familia is Catalan for “Holy Family”.
+It is probably Gaudí’s most famous piece of architecture, and it hasn’t even been completed yet.
+Antoni Gaudí abandoned other projects and devoted himself entirely to this piece of art until he sadly died at the age of 73.
 The Roman Catholic basilica is estimated to be complete in 2026.

-Although the basilica is incomplete, you can still take a tour the church, and it attracts over 2 million visitors a year.
-To purchase tickets in advance online, check out THIS site.
+Although the basilica is incomplete, it still attracts over 2 million visitors a year.
+Tours are available, and tickets are can be purchased in advance online.

-Casa Batlló is my faaaavorite of Gaudí’s work!
-Its design is so unique and unmistakable, it seems to be a building straight out of a fairytale.
+Casa Batlló is my absolute favorite of all of Antoni Gaudí’s work!
+Its design is so special and unique, it seems to be a created straight out of a fairytale.
 The building has irregular and oversized windows, with the exterior façade entailing of flowy stone work decorated with colorful mosaic tiles.

 The roof is also quite elaborate, with a scale-like arched roof, similar to that of a dragon.And my favorite piece of the whole design is the bulbous, root-like tower, topped with a cross.